Working together to mitigate the impacts of invasive non-native marine species.

 SEFINS (Safeguarding the Environment From Invasive Non-native Species) is a project that brings together experts from across Europe to focus on invasive species in estuaries.
 Led by the Norfolk Non-Native Species Initiative (NNNSI) and Norfolk County Council, the project worked with The Wash and North Norfolk Marine Partnership, Eastern Inshore Fisheries and Conservation Authority and Cefas to bring cutting-edge invasive species science to The Wash.
 Here are two examples of collaborative research projects undertaken by SEFINS:

-Settlement plates are a simple but effective early warning system for the arrival of new invasive species.
+Project 2: Settlement plates are a simple but effective early warning system for the arrival of new invasive species.
 The technique is already used worldwide but the SEFINS team brought this technique to the UK for the first time.
 Small PVC plates were suspended 1 meter below the water surface in The Wash and checked every three months for new species growing on them.
-With help from experts in the Netherlands, a new species of invasive barnacle was detected in The Wash for the first time – Austrominius modestus (native to New Zealand).
+With help from experts in the Netherlands, a new species of invasive barnacle, Austrominius modestus (native to New Zealand), was detected in The Wash for the first time.

 Gibraltar Point, The Wash and North Norfolk have been designated RAMSAR sites to protect their wetlands and associated resources.
 Image Credit, S. Bosley.
 More